marnelfr/back-to-symfony/README.md

 ``'GET' => ['path' => '/lov/de/{id}']``

 ## Serializer
-It used to convert our resource from object to json before sending and from json to object before using them in our app.
+It used to convert our resources from object to json before sending and from json to object before using them in our app.
-To do that, it uses the getter and the setter of our entity.
+To do that, it uses the getter and the setter of our entity since it use the ObjectNormalizer that employ the **PropertyAccess component**.
 This mean we can
 - change/delete our resources' json properties by modifying our getters
 - and change/delete the json properties our api will receive by modifying our setters.

 ## ApiResource's properties
-- shortName: 'Cheese': to rename our resource
+- (shortName: 'Cheese'): to rename our resource